Recruitment to Phase 2 of the Fenland study has now been completed.

 In September 2014 we launched Phase 2 of the Fenland Study.
-Over the next 4 years we are sending invitations to participants who attended an initial Fenland Study visit between 2005 and 2015, and who agreed to be re-contacted, to return for a 2nd visit.
-It is entirely up to participants to decide whether or not they wish to take part in Phase 2, but the more participants who return for Phase 2 the better will be quality of information the study provides.
+Over the next 4 years we sent invitations to participants who attended an initial Fenland Study visit between 2005 and 2015, and who agreed to be re-contacted, to return for a 2nd visit.
+It was entirely up to participants to decide whether or not they wish to take part in Phase 2, but the more participants who returned for Phase 2 the better will be quality of information the study provides.

 The information we collect in Phase 2 will be used to study the relationship between changes in objectively measured activity and dietary behaviours and body composition, and subsequent risk of developing type 2 diabetes and other relevant health conditions.
 It will also help us to understand the determinants of changes in all these factors.